neoighodaro/go-pusher-api-monitor/api-goggles/README.md

-# goggle
+# api-goggles
-A realtime API monitor written with go
+An simple CRUD API for storing and retrieving movies, written with Go
 ---------------------------------------

 # Installation

-If you already have GO setup, then install the following packages:
+If you already have GO setup, install the following packages:

 `$ go get -u github.com/kataras/iris`